Mozart4242/SIEMELK/features.md

 -----

 ### The Hive
-TheHive is utilized within the SIEMonster platform as an incident response/case management system.
+TheHive is utilized within the SIEMELK platform as an incident response/case management system.
 It is meshed with Alerting, MISP, OpenCTI, Patrowl and Cortex to automate the process of incident creation.
 To make life simpler for SOCs, CSIRTs and CERTs, all information pertaining to a security incident is presented for review.
 Whilst weighing up and excluding false positives, the SOC team are given an indication of next steps to take.

 <p align="center">
  <img alt="SIEMELK Logo" src="hive.png">